 Yulu Jade Dew

-A steamed-tea lover’s delight, this original Hubei green tea has a storied history and a deep, satisfying taste that unfolds with notes of fresh alpine and toasted almond.
+A steamed-tea lover’s delight, this original Hubei green tea has a storied history and a deep, satisfying taste that unfolds with notes of sugar snap pea and toasted almond.

 About 18 Cups Of Tea